 Mexican and Irish Integration

-Although the first to be buried in Guy James Cemetery were Irish immigrants, a little known or long forgotten fact is that there were more than likely as many burials of Americans of Mexican heritage.
+Although the first to be buried in Guy James Cemetery were Irish immigrants, a little known or long forgotten fact is that there were more than likely as many American burials of Mexican heritage.
 The writer as a young child visited this cemetery many times, and I can remember the location of many graves not then nor now marked by permanent headstones, and those graves are no longer visible.

 As a young child I watched as funeral processions made their way by my grandfather's home and through his field to the burial site, as no access to the cemetery existed from the public road.